ArulventhanGM/Face-Detection/README.md

    npm install
    ```

+   > **Note**: You may see npm deprecation warnings during installation.
+These are related to dependencies used by Create React App and other libraries, and can be safely ignored for this project.

-3. Start the React development server:
+4. Start the React development server:
    ```bash
    npm start
    ```